 Tweens can be a tough age to shop for!
 They are starting to outgrow the toys they once loved but still want fun things to play with their siblings and friends.
-Board games are a great solution!
+Board games and card games are a great solution!
 Today I’m sharing a round-up of the BEST board games for tweens!

 The Best Games for Tweens

-Are you looking for the best board games for tweens?
+Are you looking for the best board and card games for tweens?
 We've got 'em!
 These board games and card games would make great gifts for tweens, whether for Christmas, a birthday, Easter, or just because!
 Tweens will love these fun games!

 The Game of Life has been around for quite a while now and it's always a hit.
 Do NOT do what I did though and purchase one of the newer versions of the game.
 Such a disappointment!
 If you're going to get The Game of Life (and I think you should!) you need to order this classic version from Winning Moves Games.
 It's the version of Life that we played growing up and so much fun!
 Tweens will love it!